bossWang-lily/project_dcnnmld/README.md

 3. `pip install mpmath`

 ## How to run?
+1. Establish all the dependencies
-keep calm and run `python test.py`
+2. Keep calm and run `python test.py`

 ## License
 Anti 996 License Version 1.0